holyjak/blog.jakubholy.net/content/posts/2019-03-01--design-in-java-vs-fp.md

 The problem to solve is the validation and correction of the billing cycle length of our customer organizations.
 The process is as follows:

 1. Verify that all invoice centers within the organization have the same billing cycle length and use that as the organization cycle length; if any invoice centre differs, set the org cycle to "UNKNOWN"
-2. If the cycle length has just changed from a valid value to UNKNOWN then notify the Customer Service to fix it and record that we have started fixing this org together with its previous, valid cycle length
+2. If the cycle length has just changed from a valid value (e.g. MONTH or QUARTER) to UNKNOWN then notify the Customer Service to fix it and record that we have started fixing the cycle for this organization together with its previous, valid cycle length
 3. If the current cycle length is UNKNOWN but we have already started fixing it, do nothing (or send a remainder to C.S. if it has been too long)
 4. If the cycle length has just changed from UNKNOWN to a valid value (as a result of C.S. fixing the maverick cost centre) then record that it is fixed and proceed normally (but see 5.)
 5. If the cycle length has changed to a valid value different from the previous valid value then notify C.S. that they need to check whether any cycle-level limits need to be adjusted and record that we need to await the result of the manual check